Brianbla/ALMTools/docs/CIHOL/CIHOL.md

 ![](<media/25.jpg>)

-### 1: Using own VSO to host Parts Unlimited Project
+### 2: Add PartsUnlimted to the VSO account using Visual Studio

 **1.** Navigate to [https://github.com/Microsoft/PartsUnlimited/tree/aspnet45](https://github.com/Microsoft/PartsUnlimited/tree/aspnet45) and download the sample as a zip